bunnysamurai/dotfiles/README.md

 files in there.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+You can also just manually symlink things into their appropriate $HOME configuration control directory.
+In case you don't want to pull **everything** in.

 ## components

 There's a few special files in the hierarchy.